 Antje Hoering, Ph.D.

-Antje Hoering, Ph.D has a unique and comprehensive background in applied and methodological research in biostatistics, encompassing areas such as the design and analysis of oncology clinical trials, as well as the analysis of a wide variety of correlative data.
-Dr. Hoering is the lead statistician of the SWOG Myeloma Committee, the SWOG Early Therapeutics Committee and the Stand Up To Cancer, Pancreatic Dream Team.
-She is the coordinating statistician for the Myeloma Institute for Research and Therapy, where CRAB serves as the Biostatistics Core of a Program Project grant.
-She is also the co-director of the Biostatistics Core for a SPORE grant housed at the Sarcoma Alliance for Research through Collaboration.
-She serves as a consultant on a variety of industry sponsored studies and has been the biostatistics representative on two Type B meetings with the FDA.
-Other responsibilities include supervision and mentoring of statisticians, programmers and summer interns.
+Antje Hoering, Ph.D, Vice President and Chief Scientific Officer, has a unique and comprehensive background in applied and methodological research in biostatistics, encompassing areas such as the design and analysis of oncology clinical trials, as well as the analysis of a wide variety of correlative data.
+Dr. Hoering leads the CRAB statistics team, comprising of more than 10 MS and PhD statisticians as well as a SAS programmer with diverse backgrounds.
+Dr. Hoering is the lead statistician of the SWOG Myeloma Committee and the SWOG Early Therapeutics Subcommittee.
+She is the co-director of the biostatistics core of the Sarcoma SARC SPORE and serves as coordinating statistician for the Myeloma Institute for Research and Therapy, where CRAB serves as the Biostatistics Core of a Program Project grant.
+Dr. Hoering also serves as a consultant on a variety of industry sponsored studies, including a phase III registration trial and has been the biostatistics representative on two Type B meetings with the FDA.
 Dr. Hoering holds affiliate appointments at the Fred Hutchinson Cancer Research Center and the Biostatistics Department of the University of Washington.

 Catherine (Cay) Crowley, Ph.D.